dellow/Web-Framework/README.md

 > __Please note:__ The `sync` task will minify CSS and JS.

-> __Please note:__ xip.io is blocked with some routers / ISP's (BT in the UK).
-You will need to use an alternative DNS address in this case.
-Google provide `8.8.8.8` and/or `8.8.4.4` for this purpose.

 <a name="pagespeed"></a>
 ## PageSpeed (Extended)
 You can run Google PageSpeed insights by running `gulp psi`.
 By default this will check `http://google.com` in `desktop` mode.
 You can specify a URL and mode simply by passing the relevant parameter.
 For example to test amazon.com simply run `gulp psi --url http://amazon.com --mode desktop`.